deluge-torrent/deluge/docs/source/devguide/how-to/update-1.3-plugin.md

 ### Unicode literals

-Add the following to files to ensure strings and bytes separatation so there are no surprises when running on Python 3.
+Add the following to files to ensure strings and bytes separation so there are no surprises when running on Python 3.

     from __future__ import unicode_literals